Skip to Content

 ……………….

-Pastoral Leader of Staff of the Year sponsored by Taylor and Francis
+Pastoral Leader of the Year sponsored by Taylor and Francis

 (Has a passion for pastoral care that is shared with colleagues to inspire and motivate them to make a real difference in the lives of the young people they work with)